MIT World Peace University: Student life

-Cultural activities like Dramatics, Literary Arts and Music as well as Sports and other activities are very important in every MITCOE-t's life.
+Cultural activities like drama, literary arts and music as well as sports and other activities are very important in student life.
 MITCOE-ts also have been participating in Firodiya Karandak an inter-collegiate competition where students showcase their talents through plays.
 MITCOE-ts' regularly participate in linguistic and Marathi play competitions like Purshottam Karandtak.
 MITCOE remained in the top three ranks of Purshottam karandtak and was the winner of its 2011 edition.